 You’ll likely need active cooling.
 While it’s not completely necessary, especially if you’re only experimenting, the Raspberry Pi 4 runs hot.
 A small passive heatsink, available from almost any Raspberry Pi stockist you care to name, is better than nothing, but adding a fan for active cooling is better still.
-Teeny-tiny fans, powered by the GPIO header, are available but relatively rare and expensive; a cheaper option may be to look at third-party cases which include mounts for a larger fan, or the official Raspberry Pi Power-over-Ethernet (PoE) HAT accessory which has its own PCB-mounted fan.
+Teeny-tiny fans powered by the GPIO header are a good option, especially the Pimoroni Fan Shim.
+You should also consider third-party cases which include mounts for a larger fan, or the official Raspberry Pi Power-over-Ethernet (PoE) HAT accessory which has its own PCB-mounted fan.
 If you don’t cool the Raspberry Pi 4, you won’t damage it but it will hit its thermal throttle point quickly, negating the point of overclocking it in the first place.

 You don’t need to worry about your warranty.
 Every Raspberry Pi comes with a software-set ‘fuse’ in its system-on-chip (SoC) which trips only when two key features are set: One sets the core voltage above recognized-safe levels, the other forces the CPU to run at its maximum speed at all times.
 Avoid the use of the latter -- the force_turbo option -- and your warranty is safe.